drvinceknight/list-of-dev-things/README.md

     - [geany](http://www.geany.org/) - friendly though mighty and cross-platform.
     - [VS Code](https://code.visualstudio.com/) - an open-source editor released
       by Microsoft.
 Built in support for git, [good selection of extensions](https://marketplace.visualstudio.com/vscode).
+- Students often ask what I am using: I like to use [vim](http://www.vim.org/) but this has been historically referred to as having a steep learning curve.
+The plugins and ability to work right in the terminal are a huge strengths.

 There are various other options (please do add them via pull request).

-**Choose a good editor and most importanly realise that it is a very powerful tool that (if you have chosen a good one) will do far more than just edit text.**
+**Choose a good editor and most importantly realise that it is a very powerful tool that (if you have chosen a good one) will do far more than just edit text.**